 For a more complete overview of international and regional legal instruments that guarantee the right to education, see International Instruments - The Right to Education

-The Charter promotes social justice in inter-American relations and the integral development of all people as a means to achieving lasting peace and security.
+The Charter of the Organization of American States (1948) promotes social justice in inter-American relations and the integral development of all people as a means to achieving lasting peace and security.
 It pledges equality of opportunity and the rapid eradication of illiteracy and expansion of educational opportunities for all.
-According to Article 49, States have to ensure the effective exercise of the right to education, including free compulsory elementary education.
+According to Article 49, states have to ensure the effective exercise of the right to education, including free compulsory elementary education.
 Article 50 refers to the special attention to be given to the eradication of illiteracy.

 - Adoption: 30 April 1948